Safer driving on motorways

 It’s a simple rule of the Highway Code, but one which some drivers don’t always follow.
 You should always drive in the left-hand lane when the road ahead is clear.
 The other lanes should only be used for overtaking slower-moving vehicles.
 Once you’re safely past them, you should return to the left-hand lane.

-You mustn’t drive on the hard shoulder except in an emergency, or if directed to do so by the police, a traffic officers or by signs.
+You mustn’t drive on the hard shoulder except in an emergency, or if directed to do so by the police, traffic officers or by signs.

 Following the keep-left rule helps the traffic flow and avoids frustration with